“Design is intelligence made visible.” — Alina Wheeler, branding consultant and author

 In gold foil at the center of the packaging is the creamery name which adds a brightness and glow that is hard to ignore.
 And the coolest part?
 The copy and illustrations are all sitting in an ice pop shape — reminding you that this is an ice pop, after all.

-This fun and flirty ice pop packaging give you everything you want and more.
+This fun and flirty ice pop packaging gives you everything you want and more.

-These 22 package designs know how to interact with their audiences, and they do it exceptionally.
-With humor, intellect and a few fun surprises, these lovely package designs are great inspiration for designs of your own.
+With humor, intellect and a few fun surprises, these lovely package designs serve as great inspiration for designs of your own.